 Nelson Mandela has strong ties to Cape Town.
 Most visitors to South Africa know he was imprisoned on Robben Island for 18 of the 27 years he served, but there are several other unique Cape Town locations where his footsteps can be traced.
 If you want to feel a sense of Mandela’s struggle when visiting South Africa’s capital, these destinations are essential.

 Robben Island is the most obvious starting point if you want to retrace Mandela’s steps in South Africa’s Western Cape.
-Mandela spent 18 years of his life imprisoned on the island along with other political prisoners.
-Ferries depart for the island from the V&A Waterfront, and once on the island you will be given a tour by an ex-political prisoner.
-The tour will take you through the most important parts of the island and Mandela’s stay there, including the opportunity to view his now-famous cell.
-As seats on the ferries are limited, it pays to book ahead to avoid disappointment.
+Mandela spent 18 years of his life imprisoned on the island, along with other political prisoners.
+Ferries depart for the island from the V&A Waterfront, and once on the island, you will be given a tour by an ex-political prisoner.
+The tour will take you through the most important parts of the island and Mandela’s stay here, including the opportunity to view his now-famous cell.
+As seats on the ferries are limited, it pays to book online to avoid disappointment.

-Many people are unaware that Mandela spent the last 14 months of his prison sentence off Robben Island and at Drakenstein Correctional Centre in the town of Paarl.
-He was restricted to a house on the prison grounds, and it’s here that many of the initial negotiations took place prior to his official release.
+Many people are unaware that Mandela spent the last 14 months of his prison sentence not on Robben Island, but at Drakenstein Correctional Centre in the town of Paarl.
+He was restricted to a house on the prison grounds, and it’s here that many of the initial negotiations took place before his official release.
 Visitors can tour the house, and although it’s a quick stop, it forms an integral part of the Mandela trail through the Western Cape.